bhavya51/21DaysOfCode/README.md

 ## Structure:

 * Each day's solutions are organized in a separate folder, each file named after the problem.
+* Each day's folder has a .md file containing links to the problems.
 * The code is written in Java.
 * Clear and concise comments accompany the code for better understanding.